-set protocols bgp asn neighbor id local-as [local-as asn / no-prepend] delete protocols bgp asn neighbor id local-as [local-as asn / no-prepend] show protocols bgp asn neighbor id asn Mandatory.
+set protocols bgp asn neighbor id local-as asn [no-prepend] delete protocols bgp asn neighbor id local-as asn [no-prepend] show protocols bgp asn neighbor id asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group. asn Optional.
+The IPv4 or IPv6 address of a BGP neighbor. asn Optional.
 Valid autonomous system number.
 This may not be the number of the autonomous system to which the neighbor belongs.
 The range is 1 to 4294967294. no-prepend Optional.
 Directs the router to not prepend the local autonomous system number to routes received from an external peer.